luohongk/some-stars/README.md

 *   [kevin2431/Traj-LO](https://github.com/kevin2431/Traj-LO) - \[RA-L 2024] In Defense of LiDAR-Only Odometry Using an Effective Continuous-Time Trajectory

-*   [rtklibexplorer/RTKLIB](https://github.com/rtklibexplorer/RTKLIB) - A version of RTKLIB optimized for low cost GNSS receivers, especially u-blox receivers.
-It is based on RTKLIB 2.4.3.
-This software is provided “AS IS” without any warranties of any kind so please be careful, especially if using it in any kind of real-time application.
-Click on the "Releases" label below to see the latest Windows pre-release.

 ## TeX

 *   [Azure1210/elegantbook-magic-revision](https://github.com/Azure1210/elegantbook-magic-revision) - Elegentbook魔改版本!